Get results. Guaranteed.

 Hilary: Tampa LSAT course instructor

-...law school at the University of Florida.
+...a press secretary for a congressman in Washington, D.C.
+After working for the Congressman, I went to law school at the University of Florida.
 I graduated in 2012 and began practicing commercial litigation at a small firm in Tampa.
 I have worked with children and students through various volunteering activities, including tutoring students while at Vanderbilt.
 While I tutor a variety of subjects, my favorite areas are standardized test prep, writing, and public speaking.
-In my free time, I like to garden, hang out at the beach, or spend time with my...
+In...